 The job retention scheme will also include the directors of owner managed companies.
 The same rules will apply, so no work should be carried out during the furloughed period.

-We don’t know how quickly HMRC will be able to put the systems in place to make reimbursements but there are interest free ‘business interruption loans’ which will be available from all the major banks from early next week which will help businesses with their cash flow.
+Whilst we know that the portal will be operational from the 20 April the actual payments may not be made until later but there are interest free ‘business interruption loans’ which are now available from all the major banks which will help businesses with their cash flow.

 DEFERRAL OF VAT AND INCOME TAX PAYMENTS